soxhub/openpyxl/doc/validation.rst

 .. note ::

-    Excel and LibreOffice interperate the parameter `showDropDown=True` as the dropdown arrow should be hidden.
+    Excel and LibreOffice interpret the parameter `showDropDown=True` as the dropdown arrow should be hidden.

 Other validation examples
 -------------------------